gemfire/gemfire-examples/colocation/README.md

 limitations under the License.
 -->

-# Geode colocation example
+# GemFire colocation example

 This is a simple example that illustrates how to colocate the data of two regions.

-By default, Geode selects the data locations for a partitioned region independent of the data locations for any other partitioned region using a hashing policy on the key.
+By default, GemFire selects the data locations for a partitioned region independent of the data locations for any other partitioned region using a hashing policy on the key.
 This example shows how to modify this policy in order to store related data from two regions (`order`and `customer`) in the same member.

 `customer` region stores `Customer` objects using an `int` as key: